What is Forex Trading - The Definitive Guide

 What is Forex Trading?

-Have you ever exchanged currency to go on a trip?
-If you did, whether you knew it or not, you were Trading Forex.
+Have you ever exchanged currency to go abroad?
+If you did, whether you knew it or not, you were Forex Trading.

 - Foreign Exchange